Guaranteeing a physically realizable battery dispatch without charge-discharge complementarity constraints: Introduction

 \section{Introduction}

 Due to the increasing penetration of variable renewable generation, widespread concerns over reliability of power systems are being raised.
-Deploying battery storage systems is widely considered a solution to improve grid operations and reliability~\cite{garifi2020convex}.
+Deploying battery storage systems is widely considered a solution to improve grid operations and reliability~\cite{almassalkhi2014model}.
 However, optimizing battery storage requires being cognizant of the dynamics of the state of charge (SoC), limits on SoC, limits on the rate of change of the SoC (i.e., power input/output), and the physical operating modes of the battery: it can either charge (i.e., consume energy) or discharge (i.e., produce energy), but not both at the same time.
 Previous works in literature have employed binary variables (i.e., $1=$charging and $0=$discharging) in the optimization to overcome this issue~\cite{hu2008global}.
-However, solving optimization problems with binary variables is computationally challenging.
+However, solving general mixed-integer programs (MIPs) is computationally challenging.

-To sidestep this problem, several works in literature have proposed different battery models as a way to overcome the non-convex complementarity constraints~\cite{li2015sufficient,garifi2020convex,nazir2020optimal,almassalkhi2014model}.
-The authors in~\cite{li2015sufficient} relaxed the complementarity constraints in a bulk transmission economic dispatch problem.
+To sidestep the MIP challenge, several works in literature have proposed different battery models as a way to overcome the non-convex complementarity constraints~\cite{li2015sufficient,aaslid2020non,garifi2020convex,nazir2020optimal,almassalkhi2014model}. { In~\cite{aaslid2020non}, the battery physics are modeled in the nonlinear current-voltage variable space, which gives a non-convex, but continuous formulation.} The authors in~\cite{li2015sufficient} relaxed the complementarity constraints in a bulk transmission economic dispatch problem.
 Then, through KKT analysis, they provide sufficient conditions under which the relaxation holds.
-However, these conditions do not hold under negative locational marginal prices (LMPs).
+However, these conditions do apply under negative locational marginal prices (LMPs).
 Similar to the work in~\cite{li2015sufficient}, the authors in~\cite{garifi2020convex,nazir2020optimal} extend the formulation to distribution networks and provide methods to avoid simultaneous charging and discharging by modifying the objective function.
 However, these methods do not hold under high renewable penetration, specifically under reverse power flow.
 The work in~\cite{almassalkhi2014model} quantifies the effects of simultaneous charging and discharging and also provides a heuristic approach to avoid this phenomenon.
 Recently~\cite{arroyo2020use} reiterated that many of these approaches fail in practical settings and engender simultaneous charging and discharging.